10 out of 11 people found this review helpfulwrite a review of this game

 SummaryInteractive fiction at its peak

-The Good"Death Gate" appeared during what many people consider the most creative epoch of game-making - the beginning of the so-called "multimedia revolution".
+The GoodDeath Gate appeared during a tumultuous epoch of game-making - the beginning of the so-called "multimedia revolution".
 It was also the last great era for the adventure genre.
-LucasArts was completing its brilliant game constellation; Sierra was wrapping up its famous comedy series and moving on to interesting experiments; Access Software created Under A Killing Moon; Myst conquered the masses and began to radically change the development of adventure games, for good or for bad.
+Sierra was wrapping up its famous comedy series and moving onto more mature experiments; Access Software created Under A Killing Moon; Myst conquered the masses and began to radically change the development of adventure games, for good or for (mostly) bad.

-At that time, Legend Entertainment had already firmly established its reputation as the leading developer of what could be considered a sub-genre of adventures - interactive fiction with graphics.
+At that time, Legend had already firmly established its reputation as the leading developer of what could be considered the older sister genre of graphical adventures - interactive fiction with graphics.
 This sub-genre began its life as a logical descendant of text adventures.
 At first, some still pictures were added to the text.
 Then the old text input was replaced by a more user-friendly context-sensitive verb selection.
 This way interactive fiction became almost the same as graphical adventure; but true to the tradition, the graphics in those games were still restricted to pictures (sometimes sparsely animated) viewed from first-person perspective.
 And of course, text interaction was still the priority.

 The BadNot much.
 Can't say I loved the static first-person perspective.
 I'd certainly prefer real movement.
 The screens themselves are still, save for some sparse animations (like a bartender continuously wiping a glass).
 The graphics are good but not really "state of the art".